dborth/snes9xgx/trunk/readme.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

-[4.0.7]
+[4.0.7 - June 30, 2009]

-* Increase file browser listing to 10 entries, decrease font size
+* Increased file browser listing to 10 entries, decreased font size
 * Added text scrolling on file browser
 * Added reset button for controller mappings
 * Settings are now loaded from USB when loading the app from USB on HBC